Sheeple Mentality: A Look at Groupthink

 You were teased, condemned, and vilified for being authentic.
 Don’t be different; we don’t like that.
 Don’t express your true self.
 Don’t show your uniqueness because you will suffer the consequences of your actions.

 If you suffer from sheeple syndrome, don’t fret.
-There is help available to you.
+There is help available.
 It’s called “waking up” and unplugging from the herd mentality that has plagued people for far too long.
 It takes real courage to become an awakened person.

-The great thing is when you disconnect from sheeple syndrome; you will attract other people who are awake as you.
+The great thing is that when you disconnect from sheeple syndrome, you will attract other awake people like you.
 This means pissing people off, perhaps also ending some relationships.
 This means speaking and living your truth even if it goes against conventional wisdom.

 For our world to change, at least most, we need everyone to become awakened to help create the new world, not just participate in it as a spectator.
 I have a prediction for the future regarding human behavior.
 Being weird, being different, and being authentic will be the norm.